arrahman17/Learning-Analytics-Project-/README.md

 - For Node.js "node --version "
 - For NPM  "npm --version "

-After Installing Node, follow this link [D3](https://d3js.org/) to download the D3.Js librray , if you want to start with a new project
+After Installing Node, download the [D3.Js librray](https://d3js.org/)  , if you want to start with a new project

 ![github-small](https://user-images.githubusercontent.com/41241181/52513614-4035ad00-2c0c-11e9-8a32-fc4499a5d3d6.png)